-What you must pay when you get these services

-hospice provider will bill Original Medicare for the services that Original Medicare pays for.
+What you must pay Services that are covered for you when you get these services hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost sharing.

-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).

-- ☐ If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services - ☐ If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)

-For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization). ☐ If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services ☐ If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).

-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-٦ v ٠.

-m a 3

-6 ь

-w 8

-٠,

-Immunizations

-Covered Medicare Part B services include:

-- □ Pneumonia vaccine - □ Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - ☐ Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B □COVID-19 vaccine - □ Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), who hasn't elected the hospice benefit.
+Immunizations Covered Medicare Part B services include: □ Pneumonia vaccine □ Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary In-Network There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
+Out-of-Network ☐ Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B ☐ COVID-19 vaccine ☐ Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit. \$30 copayment for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
+B: 0:0 1 :1 you should contact us to arrange the services.